ZanderNoriega/parse-argv/README.md

 };
 ```

-Finally, import `ParseARGV.fromStrings` to use the default parsing, ie. parsing from strings as they come in eg. `process.argv`.
-This default parser has some defaults in its arguments for string separator, string splitting, formatting (de-hyphenating, etc.) that should do the job for most needs.
+Finally, import `ParseARGV.fromStrings` to use the default parsing.
+Ie. parsing from strings as they come in `process.argv`.

 ```typescript
 const opts: Options = ParseARGV.fromStrings(defaults, parseValue)(process.argv);

 ```
+Now you have `opts`, which will always have some value defined.

+The included default string parser handles some common things like string splitting by "=" to separate key values, formatting (de-hyphenating, etc.) that is commonly need it.
+But you could implement your own thing for each of those steps.

 (Note that you provided `parseValue` because the default parsing logic doesn't know about your custom types.)

-Now you have `opts`, which will always have some value defined.

-Meant to be use in the common syntax for bash scripts.
-Eg.
+So there's no limitation for the type (ie. its data structure) that an option can be.
+If you can provide a default, and parse it, then it can be an option.

+If you call it with valid values, they will be used.

 ```typescript